 These figures were not in place at the time of the dedication service (Church Times, 1902) but were completed by February 1905 and put on display at an exhibition of work by Rashleigh, Pinwill & Co. in Plymouth (Western Morning News, 1905).
 These consisted of four large figures of St Peter, St Patrick, St Piran and St Edward the Confessor, along with eight smaller ones to represent the beatitudes, namely St Francis, St Anselm, St Mary Magdelen, St Teath, St Bridget, St Agnes, St Trenaens and St George.

-A photograph (PWDRO 244/5) of the interior of the church after the completion of the first stage of the restoration shows the rows of chairs used before the benches were added.
+The nave was re-seated 1906-07 at a cost of £230 (Warner, 2022).
 There are 18 carved bench ends running in two series, one showing scenes in the life of Christ, and the other the teaching of the Church, and three carved bench fronts.
 Postcards sent from Crantock by joiner Albert E. Elliott to his wife demonstrate that the work of installing the benches took over three weeks, probably because the benches themselves needed to be cut in situ to fit individually.

 Lych Gate – Plan (CRO X272/14/4) E.H.
 Sedding architect; 1899-1902